iljaSL/tryHackMe-rooms/MrRobotCTF/README.md

     <img src="https://github.com/iljaSL/tryHackMe-rooms/blob/main/MrRobotCTF/images/Screen%20Shot%202020-10-24%20at%203.35.56%20PM.png" alt="Logo" width="1100" height="500">
 </p>

-2 ports are open and 1 closed, usually the reason a port will appear as closed is that there is no service listening on it and the firewall is not filtering access to the port.
+2 ports are open, 1 closed and it look likes the OS of the target machine is Linux, usually the reason a port will appear as closed is that there is no service listening on it and the firewall is not filtering access to the port.
-The machine is running a Apache server on Port 80.
-So lets check out the Machine IP with the port inside a web browser out.
+The Linux machine is running an Apache server on Port 80.
+Let's check out the <MachineIP:Port> inside the web browser.

 <p align="center">
     <img src="https://github.com/iljaSL/tryHackMe-rooms/blob/main/MrRobotCTF/images/Screen%20Shot%202020-10-24%20at%203.38.52%20PM.png" alt="Logo" width="1100" height="500">